relayphp/Relay.Relay/README.md

 };
 ```

-> N.b.: You should **always** return the request from your middleware logic.
+> N.b.: You should **always** return the response from your middleware logic.

-Remember that the request and request are **immutable**.
+Remember that the request and response are **immutable**.
 Implicit in that is the fact that changes to the request are always transmitted to the `$next` middleware but never to the previous one.

-Note also that this logic chain means the request and request are subjected to two passes through each middleware:
+Note also that this logic chain means the request and response are subjected to two passes through each middleware:

 - first on the way "in" through each middleware via the `$next` middleware invocation,